 - Improve “mental health” services for the inmate population, eliminate solitary confinement, coordinate care upon release to reduce recidivism.

 - Compassionate treatment of people who commit crimes.
 Proliferate “mental health” courts and promote diversion of people who commit non-violent crimes through various diversion models.
 Expand use of felony mental health courts for some (non-violent) crimes.

 - Promote training programs for law enforcement to reduce arrests that channel people into the criminal justice system.

 - A subset of advocates call for reduction of stigma – believing that stigma is a hindrance to willing engagement with treatment (which does not reckon with the fact that anosognosia plays the predominant role in disengagement with pharmaceutical treatment).

 Unjust conviction and punishment, and in many cases, unjust prosecution.
-The basis of the injustice is not about lack of compassionate treatment or failure of the mental health system to keep people out of jails and prisons.
-The basis is the medical science of illnesses that disorder waking consciousness – causing neurological (not psychological) detachment from reality, incapacity to self-audit, self-regulate, and incapacity to conform behaviors to the requirements of the law.
+The basis of the injustice is not about lack of compassionate treatment or failure of the system to keep people out of jails and prisons.
+The basis of injustice is the essential nature of the neurologic symptomology of the neurologic disorders that are conconceptualized as “mental illness”.

 The solution to criminalization:

 - First of all, do not let the perfect be the enemy of the good – actively advocate for all measures in the solution set above but do not cooperate with the philosophical definition.